Skip to the main content.

 Attack Surface Intelligence dashboard showing alert and risk rules

-ASI now shows the risk rules that get automatically triggered, courtesy, our machine learning algos, that contribute to alert status and offer additional context for prioritization
+ASE now shows the risk rules that get automatically triggered, courtesy, our machine learning algos, that contribute to alert status and offer additional context for prioritization

 For the same IP there were other non-critical vulnerability alerts as well as seen in Alerts view.
-Wondering, “Why now,” she looks up the IP in ASI’s native Discovery search.
+Wondering, “Why now,” she looks up the IP in ASE’s native Discovery search.
 Turns out, the asset at that IP was hosted on JACK’s web servers and had been alive for a while, but the Apache Web Service running on it was exposed to the Internet just a day before.

 Attack Surface Intelligence showing discovery in search